Yesterday was Father’s Day.

 Not so easy perhaps.
 Has parenting evolved?

-The FCPA’s internal controls provisions have not changed one word in 40 years.
+The FCPA’s internal controls provisions have not changed one word in nearly 40 years.

 But has compliance evolved?
 There is now a lucrative niche industry that attempts to evolve compliance and make things more complex than it really is.
 Perhaps you’ve heard about “Compliance 2.0” or is it “Compliance 3.0” that is now the prevailing best standard?